mantidproject/mantid/dev-docs/source/GitConfig.rst

            #name =
            #email =
    [core]
-           # Set an editor you like
+           # Uncomment and set an editor you like.
+If you're not sure, try Nano on Linux or Notepad++ on Windows
-           editor = vi
+           #editor = nano
+           #editor = "'C:/Program Files (x86)/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"
            # Specify your own global list of files/patterns that git should ignore
            excludesfile = ~/.gitignore
            # Fix up line endings between windows/linux - uncomment one